 Blisters, map reading, blindfolds and tears

 This leadership blog is close to my heart and takes me back 25 years, which in itself is a scary thought.
-Its funny how your body and mind can take you straight to a point that resonates with a situation where you were at breaking point but were able to overcome that from the behaviors and leadership that was demonstrated by an individual and a team.
+Its funny how your body and mind can take you straight to a point that resonates with a situation where you were at breaking point but were able to overcome that from the behaviours and leadership that was demonstrated by an individual and a team.

 My story takes me back to being 17 years old in the Army during my basic training when we were on an ‘Assessment Exercise’ and the story goes a little like this.
 We were split into teams of 5, plus one of the Sergeants who was there to assess our performance with the odd abusive word to give us a kick when required.
 We were packed into the back of a wagon, blindfolded and driven to a luxurious destination on the Moors where we were lovingly ejected from the back of the wagon, blindfolds removed and given our first map grid reference for the 3-day exercise across a challenging terrain.
 The long and short of it was that we needed to get from point to point and back within 3-days, so off we went with our rifle and kit on our back.
 Each of us had our own strengths and between us we had a great map-reader, one that could whip up a quick meal from our rations, a blister guru, I seemed to have the fitness and the team comedian kept the positive mental attitude alive.